cjappl/rtlog-cpp/README.md

 - A C++17 compatible compiler
 - The C++17 standard library
 - moodycamel::ReaderWriterQueue (will be downloaded via cmake if not provided)
-- stb's vsnprintf (will be downloaded via cmake if not provided)
+- stb's vsnprintf (will be downloaded via cmake if not provided) OR libfmt if cmake is run with the `RTSAN_USE_FMTLIB` option

 ## Installation via CMake